iobroker-archive/ioBroker.influxdb.-.ioBroker/README.md

 ```
 - Restart service: ``` service influxdb restart ```

+## Self-hosted docker image for InfluxDB
+This version of the adapter could start a self-hosted docker image of InfluxDB 2.x.
+It is not opened for the network and only accessible from localhost.
+Of course, the docker environment must be installed and running on the host.

+The `iobroker` user must have access to the docker CLI.
+To fix the rights start `iob fix`.

 ## Installation of Grafana (Charting Tool)
 There is an additional charting tool for InfluxDB - Grafana.
 It must be installed additionally.